 - 7. The Welsh Government says it will face considerable budgetary constraints in the short term.
 How should it prioritise investment to support development of the green economy over the shorter and longer-term?
 What innovative approaches to financing could be considered to maximise potential investment and benefits? - There is real need to recognise the potential represented by private investment.
 Creating a clear and unequivocable signal that makes Wales an attractive place to do renewable business will be vital to stimulate the green economy.
-Prioritising investment which leverages private sector funding will support the government's objectives in a range of areas. - Increasing confidence and delivery by prioritising and re-allocating funding for consenting and planning resource and skills programmes will in turn maximise investment in areas such as biodiversity restoration and enhancement programmes and job creation. - Allowing the private sector to collaborate with the aim of some developments in long-term shared ownership. - Supporting Clean Growth Hubs, Growth Deals and Clusters as networks to share resources, develop infrastructure streamline resource and support local growth by coordinating and attracting investment. - Recognising that for Wales to capitalise and maximise this green economic opportunity, the consideration of export prospects of this industry should go beyond providing power to the rest of the UK and should focus on the associated potential industrial growth. - The Contracts for Difference mechanism is a critical financial support framework available for renewable energy projects in the UK.
+Prioritising investment which leverages private sector funding will support the government's objectives in a range of areas.
+This includes emphasising anticipatory grid infrastructure investment and clear policy signals towards an accelerated planning regime for renewable energy developments.
+Any improvement on these areas would offer positive market signals and encourage confidence from investors. - Increasing confidence and delivery by prioritising and re-allocating funding for consenting and planning resource and skills programmes will in turn maximise investment in areas such as biodiversity restoration and enhancement programmes and job creation. - Allowing the private sector to collaborate with the aim of some developments in long-term shared ownership. - Supporting Clean Growth Hubs, Growth Deals and Clusters as networks to share resources, develop infrastructure streamline resource and support local growth by coordinating and attracting investment. - Recognising that for Wales to capitalise and maximise this green economic opportunity, the consideration of export prospects of this industry should go beyond providing power to the rest of the UK and should focus on the associated potential industrial growth. - The Contracts for Difference mechanism is a critical financial support framework available for renewable energy projects in the UK.
 A graph from the Low Carbon Contracts Company, who operate the CfD scheme, shows that historically very few Welsh projects have been awarded a CfD compared to England and Scotland.
+In addition, the renewable electricity support scheme that is expected to become active in Northern Ireland in the near future could mean that Wales is at risk of being left behind if the right policy positions required to retain investment are not in place.
 Given this backdrop and the latest AR5 result, it underscores the pressing need to facilitate the right investment environment in Wales to meet the step-change in deployment needed by 2035.
-This should be supported by the Welsh Government providing clear policy positions and strategic investment support decisions to attract significant inward investment to Wales.21
+This should be supported by the Welsh Government providing clear policy positions and strategic investment support decisions to attract significant inward investment to Wales.